biblibre/omeka-s-module-Selection/README.md

-Basket (module for Omeka S) [deprecated]
+Selection (module for Omeka S) [deprecated]
 ===========================

-[Basket] is a module for [Omeka S] that allows user to select items and medias and to save them in a basket instantly, and to keep through sessions.
+[Selection] is a module for [Omeka S] that allows user to select items and medias and to save them in a selection instantly, and to keep through sessions.

 **IMPORTANT**
-This fork of the module [Basket of BibLibre] is deprecated and replaced by the module [Selection] in order to manage improvements.
+This fork of the module [Selection of BibLibre] is deprecated and replaced by the module [Selection] in order to manage improvements.